 Robotic surgery is a recent advancement in the surgical management of endometriosis.
 It allows the surgeon to perform minimally invasive surgery in many situations where previously more invasive procedures, such as laparotomy, were previously necessary.
 Drs.
 Chin, Miller and McHale are experts in using robotic and non-robotic techniques to maximize patient outcomes and minimize the invasiveness of complex endometriosis-related surgeries.

 UC San Diego Center for Pain Medicine offers a range of unique services for managing chronic pain associated with endometriosis, ranging from complex medication management to interventional nerve blocks.

-An important but commonly underaddressed issue in the management of endometriosis is the psychological health of patients.
-Our providers are experts at addressing the psychological needs of women with endometriosis, which can lead to an improved sense of well-being and help improve the efficacy of other treatments.
+Reproductive mental health is an important but commonly underaddressed issue in the management of endometriosis.
+Our licensed marriage and family therapists have specialized training in addressing the psychological needs of women with endometriosis, which can lead to an improved sense of well-being and help improve the efficacy of other treatments.

 The use of non-conventional or alternative therapies such as a whole food, plant-based diet, yoga, acupuncture and herbs to treat women with endometriosis is not new.
 It is uncommon, however, to have these therapies integrated at a center dedicated to treating women with endometriosis.
 UC San Diego Center for Integrative Medicine physicians are highly experienced in the care of women with a variety of health concerns, including endometriosis.

 Endometriosis can lead to severe bladder-related pain and other problems.
 Drs.
 Nager and Lukacz in the UC San Diego Division of Urogynecology and Reconstructive Pelvic Surgery are experts in the assessment and management of female bladder and pelvic floor problems.

 Endometriosis can lead to a variety of bowel-related symptoms, such as irritable bowel syndrome.
 Dr. Copur-Dahi is a gastroenterologist who has special training in the care of women with these types of bowel-related problems.